ajestudillo/project/content/home/teaching.md

     certificate_url:
     date_start: '2020-09-01'
     date_end: '2022-09-01'
-    description: 'In this module, I conducted two 2-hour lectures on the assessment of face recognition skills in neurotypical and neurodiverse populations'
+    description: 'In this module, I led several sessions on assessing face recognition skills in both neurotypical and neurodiverse populations, as well as the development of these skills.'
   - organization: University of Nottingham Malaysia
     organization_url:
     title: Cognitive Neuropsychology (Module Convenor)